TIBHannover/ieee-access-evaluation-results/README.md

 # OnDeT Tool Evaluation for IEEE Access

-This is repository that contains data used in the evaluation of the [OnDeT](https://service.tib.eu/vdp/sandbox/ondet) tool.
+This repository contains data used in the evaluation of the [OnDeT](https://service.tib.eu/vdp/sandbox/ondet) tool.
 All queries are executed against OnDeT [SPARQL endpoint](http://ols4ing21.service.tib.eu:3030/#/dataset/test/query).
-If the SPARQL endpoint is not accessible for any reason, please load all data located in the *prov-o-ontology* folder into your own triple store.

 ## Table of Contents